How to save a fukien tea bonsai

 Regular pruning and shaping are crucial for maintaining the desired form and health of your fukien tea bonsai.
 Use sharp bonsai shears to remove any dead or diseased branches.
 Additionally, trim back excessive growth to promote balance and encourage new growth.
 Remember to sterilize your tools before and after each use to prevent the spread of diseases.

-See also How to cut apine to look like a bonsai tree
+See also How long will a bonsai tree seed take to sprout

 5. Address Pest Infestations Promptly